mpampuch/docker-notes/README.md

 ENTRYPOINT   # to set the default command/program
 ```

+### `FROM`

+The `FROM` instruction in Dockerfile specifies the base image from which you want to build your Docker image.
+It is typically the first instruction in a Dockerfile and defines the starting point for the build process.

+> [!CAUTION]
+> If not specified, by default `FROM` pulls the latest image.
+For example:
+>
+> `FROM node`
+>
+> is equivalent to
+>
+> `FROM node:latest`
+>
+> **You should never do this**.
+Upon successsive builds of your docker image the environment might change.
+Instead, use a specific version for your base image.
+Example:
+>
+> `FROM node:14.16.0-alpine3.13`

+### `WORKDIR`

+The `WORKDIR` instruction in a Dockerfile sets the working directory for any subsequent `RUN`, `CMD`, `ENTRYPOINT`, `COPY`, and `ADD` instructions.
+It allows you to specify the directory where commands will be executed within the Docker container.

+- If the directory specified in `WORKDIR` does not exist, Docker will create it for you.
+- If multiple `WORKDIR` instructions are specified in a Dockerfile, only the last one will take effect.
+- Paths specified in `WORKDIR` are relative to the previous `WORKDIR` or to the Dockerfile's directory if no previous `WORKDIR` is specified.
+- You can use both absolute and relative paths in the `WORKDIR` instruction.

+### `COPY`

+The `COPY` instruction in a Dockerfile copies files or directories from the Docker host's filesystem into the filesystem of the Docker image being built.
+It allows you to add files from your local machine or from a directory on the Docker host into the Docker image during the build process.

+- If the source is a file, the destination must be a directory.
+If the source is a directory, the destination can be a directory or a file.
+- You can specify multiple source files or directories, and they will all be copied into the destination directory.

+#### Relative Paths:

+- Paths specified in the `COPY` instruction are relative to the build context, which is typically the directory containing the Dockerfile.
+- The build context is sent to the Docker daemon when you run the docker build command, and the paths specified in the `COPY` instruction are resolved relative to this build context.

+#### Permissions:

+- When files are copied into the Docker image, they are copied with the same permissions and ownership as on the Docker host.
+This means that the user and group ownership of the files will be preserved.
+- You can use the `--chown` option with `COPY` to change the ownership of the copied files in the Docker image.

+### `ADD`

+The `ADD` instruction in a Dockerfile copies files, directories, or remote URLs from the Docker host's filesystem or from a URL into the filesystem of the Docker image being built.
+It's similar to the `COPY` instruction but with additional capabilities.

+#### Automatic Extraction:

+- If the source is a compressed archive (such as a `.tar`, `.tar.gz`, `.tgz`, `.tar.bz2`, `.tbz2`, .`tar.xz`, `.txz`, `.zip`, `.gz`, `.bz2`, `.xz`, or `.Z` file), `ADD` will automatically extract it into the destination directory in the Docker image.
+- This automatic extraction feature makes `ADD` convenient for adding compressed files or archives into a Docker image and automatically extracting them during the build process.

+#### Remote URLs:

+- If the source is a remote URL, `ADD` will download the content from the URL and copy it into the Docker image.
+- This feature allows you to directly add files from the internet into your Docker image during the build process.

+#### Permissions:

+- Similar to the `COPY` instruction, when files are copied or downloaded into the Docker image using `ADD`, they are copied with the same permissions and ownership as on the Docker host.
+- You can use the `--chown` option with `ADD` to change the ownership of the copied files in the Docker image.

+### `RUN`

+The `RUN` instruction in a Dockerfile executes commands within the Docker image during the build process.
+You can use it to execute any command that you would normally run in a terminal within the Docker image.
+It's a fundamental command that allows you to install packages, update software, create directories, or perform any other actions necessary to configure the environment inside the Docker container.

+#### Layer creation

+Each `RUN` command creates a new layer in the Docker image.
+This means that changes made by one `RUN` command are committed to the image and become available to subsequent `RUN` commands.
+This layering mechanism ensures that Docker can efficiently cache and reuse intermediate images during the build process.

+Since each `RUN` command creates a new layer, it's essential to clean up any temporary files or dependencies that are no longer needed after each command to avoid bloating the image size unnecessarily.
+This can be done using additional `RUN` commands to remove files or using the `&&` operator to chain cleanup commands with the main command.

+> [!NOTE]
+It's good practice to combine multiple commands into a single `RUN` instruction when possible, using shell chaining (`&&`) to execute them sequentially.
+This helps minimize the number of layers created in the image, reducing its size.

+#### Shell form vs Exec Form

+`RUN` supports both shell form and exec form.
+In shell form, commands are executed using the default shell specified in the Dockerfile (`/bin/sh -c` on Linux-based images).
+In exec form, commands are executed directly without a shell.
+Exec form is preferred for clarity and avoids issues with shell parsing.

+### `ENV`

+### `EXPOSE`

+### `USER`

+### `CMD`

+### `ENTRYPOINT`

 ## Choosing a Suitable Base Image

+If you specify

 ## Excluding Files and Directories with `.dockerignore`